SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "accelerat*" OR "advanc*" OR "promot*" OR "facilitat*" OR "boost*" OR "apply" OR "applying" OR "applied" )
 NEAR
-  ("special and differential treatment*" OR "SDT" OR "S&D" OR "S and D" OR "preferential treatment*" OR "zero-tariff*" OR "zero tariff*" OR "0% tariff" OR "0 per cent tariff" OR "0 percent tariff" OR "zero % tariff" OR "zero per cent tariff" OR "zero percent tariff" OR "duty-free treatment*" OR "duty free treatment" OR "free of duty" )
+  ("special and differential treatment*" OR "preferential treatment*" OR "zero-tariff*" OR "zero tariff*" OR "0% tariff" OR "0 per cent tariff" OR "0 percent tariff" OR "zero % tariff" OR "zero per cent tariff" OR "zero percent tariff" OR "duty-free treatment*" OR "duty free treatment" OR "free of duty" )